 Current Lab Members

 David graduated from the University of Utah in 2013 with a degree in biology and joined the Holmen lab in May 2014.
+He successfully defended his thesis in May 2019 and has continued on in the lab as a postdoctoral fellow.
 He has a background in law enforcement as a police officer, a position that he resigned to pursue a PhD in cancer biology.
-His interests include astronomy, chess, sports, and traveling with his wife and daughter.
+His interests include astronomy, chess, sports, and traveling with his wife and daughters.
 David aspires to one day run a laboratory of his own or work in the industry as a research scientist studying signaling pathways in cancer.

-Gennie moved to Salt Lake City from Missouri in 2014 and completed her degree in Cell & Molecular Biology at the University of Utah.
-She joined the Holmen lab in December 2015 and is pursuing graduate education in the field of molecular biology.
-In her spare time, she enjoys hiking with her husband and dogs, biking, sports, and cooking.
+Gennie moved to Salt Lake City from Missouri in 2014 and completed her undergraduate degree in Cell & Molecular Biology at the University of Utah.
+She joined the Holmen lab as a lab technician in December 2015 before applying to graduate school.
+She defended her PhD in 2022 and joined the lab as a postdoc in June 2022.
+Her project focuses on the role of the PI3K lipid effectors in melanomagenesis and particularly AKT’s role in melanoma initiation and survival.
+In her spare time, she enjoys spending time with her husband and children, hiking, biking, traveling, and cooking.